Schools cricket intensifies in day two

 Cicia High School defeated Nabua Secondary School by three wickets, while Ratu Finau Secondary School won by 20 runs against Suva Grammar School.

-The tournament will continue with the third pool games tomorrow morning at 9am.
+The tournament will continue with the third pool games this morning at 9am.

 Advertisement